• 4,000 firms

 Increasing racial and ethnic representation

-Demographic growth among Hispanic, Asian, and multiracial communities will shape future labor trends.
+Meanwhile, growth among Hispanic, Asian, and multiracial communities will shape future trends.
+So firms that adjust hiring to match will build stronger pipelines.
+As a result, diverse views will enrich decision-making.

 The future of workforce diversity in the United States